fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime.md

 We are all set with our data to create the chart.

+> By default, FusionTime applies the average function to aggregate the data and display on the chart.
+You can change the aggregate function from `average` to any other numeric calculation.
+To know more click [here]({% site.baseurl %}/fusiontime/getting-started/change-default-aggregation).

 ## Create the `index` file

 Creating a chart with multiple plots is very simple in FusionTime.
 You just needs to specify the particular dimensional column name in the `series` attribute within [y-axis]({% site.baseurl %}/fusiontime/fusiontime-component/y-axis-in-fusiontime) object.
 The unique list of the dimensional values of the column gets plotted on the canvas.
 To do this, create an `index` file and copy the following code: